Amaka202/HyperStream/README.md

 ## Application Description

-Current State: This web application is currently being created for simplifying the growth hacking process, understanding, describing the goals, experiments, behaivors, expectations, and aid in the decision process of the owner!
+a web app for simplifying the growth hacking process, understanding, describing the goals, experiments, behaivors, expectations, and aid in the decision processes of companies and its users.

 ## Table of Contents